TimeFlow: Temporal Conditioning for Longitudinal Brain MRI Registration and Aging Analysis: Results

 \subsection{Retrospective studies: Matching the deformation trajectory}

 We further evaluate TimeFlow's interpolation capability, assessing its effectiveness in modeling temporally continuous and anatomically plausible deformation trajectories connecting observed MRI visits.
 In this setting, TimeFlow uses only the baseline visit $I_0$ and the final visit $I_L$ as inputs, predicting deformation fields $\phi_{t_k}$ for intermediate images $I_k$, where $0<k<L$.
 Quantitative comparisons with baseline methods for interpolation are presented in~\Cref{tab:reg_results}.
 As discussed in baselines, Seq-VXM, performing explicit pairwise registrations for every available timepoint, represents a performance upper bound.
 Despite using only the baseline and last scan as inputs, TimeFlow outperforms NODER on the ADNI dataset, which is also aware of the entire sequence and parametrized by Neural\gls{ODE}.
 TimeFlow achieves comparable performance to NODER in zero-shot evaluation on the OASIS dataset, where NODER performs subject-specific optimization on the full image sequence.
 Additionally, TimeFlow\textsubscript{diff} achieves the least non-diffeomorphic volume without extra spatial smoothness regularization.
+Region-wise segmentation-based evaluation (\Cref{tab:adni_dice,fig:inter_dice_box}) validates the superior performance of TimeFlow and TimeFlow\textsubscript{diff}.
 Qualitative visualizations in~\Cref{fig:qual} (Year 1.5) illustrate the accuracy of TimeFlow's interpolations, substantially reducing alignment errors compared to initial misalignments.
-Similar to our above prospective analysis, we also perform retrospective, group-wise brain progression analysis using the inferred temporal parameter $t$ of intermediate visits as a surrogate brain progression state marker.
+Similar to our above prospective analysis, we also perform retrospective, group-wise brain progression analysis using the inferred temporal parameter $t$ of intermediate visits as a quantitative index of brain progression state marker.
 We extract trajectory segments with the same diagnoses from each subject, and then compute a linear relationship between the estimated brain state ($t$) and chronological age (years since baseline of the segment).
 The median linear lines of the groups (CN, MCI, Dementia) in~\Cref{fig:progress} (Right) clearly illustrate distinct progression patterns, with Dementia exhibiting the fastest structural changes, MCI intermediate, and CN the slowest.